 Causes in adults are different from the causes when first seen in childhood.

 A neurological event, like a stroke, is the most common reason adults experience a turning of the eye, such as hypertropia.
 A blood clot that leads to a stroke can also damage the nerves that help control the movement of the eyes.
-According to the National Stroke Association, two thirds of people who experience a stroke encounter vision changes afterward.
+According to the National Stroke Association,

 Graves’ disease is an autoimmune disease that targets the thyroid gland.
 An autoimmune disease is a disease in which your body’s immune system fights against healthy cells.